 C.E.S.
 (Ned) Franks

-In 2002, Professor Franks was awarded the Queen Elizabeth II Golden Jubilee Medal.
-In 2004, the Royal Canadian Geographical Society awarded him its 75th Anniversary Medallion.
+In 2002, he was awarded the Queen Elizabeth II Golden Jubilee Medal and, in 2004, the Royal Canadian Geographical Society awarded him its 75th Anniversary Medallion.

 In 2007 the Queen’s University bestowed its Distinguished Service Award upon Dr. Franks in recognition of his four decades of leadership and work on campus planning, including playing a key role in the planning and construction of Mackintosh-Corry Hall as well as a major renovation and expansion program for the Agnes Etherington Art Centre.